THE ANDY WASSERMAN SCHOOL OF MUSIC

 COMPOSITION and ARRANGING - beginner, and intermediate through advanced levels

 IMPROVISATION- beginner, and intermediate through advanced levels on any instrument

 RHYTHMIC TRAINING - for all instrumentalists and vocalists

-George Russell's LYDIAN CHROMATIC CONCEPT OF TONAL ORGANIZATION - The Art and Science of Tonal Gravity (LCCOTO)
+CERTIFIED INSTRUCTOR OF GEORGE RUSSELL'S LYDIAN CHROMATIC CONCEPT OF TONAL ORGANIZATION - the art and science of tonal gravity

 As of May, 2020, Wasserman works with 20 to 30 private students per week.
 He provides customized online music lessons to students around the world via video chat, phone and email.
 Please visit PIANO LESSON CITY, the companion website dedicated to Andy Wasserman's distance learning lessons for in-depth detailed information.

 For students in the Northwestern New Jersey area, he travels to their homes to provide the most convenient and satisfying music education experience.

 When students work with Andy, they benefit greatly by working with someone who is not only an educator, but a full-time professional musician who is involved in the creation of original music and continually focused on the evolution of his own artistry.
 Andy communicates that intensity of dedication, which in turn inspires and motivates his students to move forward.
 Music is a total commitment.
 The aim is to be able to hear it, then play it.
 This "emotional intelligence" helps a student become an artist, not simply a musician.

 Feel free to CONTACT ANDY to set up an appointment for an interview - which is free of charge and without obligation.
 At that time prospective students will receive a detailed policy regarding registration, tuition fees, payment schedules and lesson logistics.
 Scroll down this page to read testimonials from students.
 Scrolling further will reveal in-depth information about his courses, outlined by instrument and subject.